As Trump era ends, massive new Asian trade deal leaves U.S. on the sidelines

 Although the United States is eligible to apply to join the RCEP, it’s not clear that it would anytime soon.

-On the 2016 campaign trail, presidential candidates including Trump, Sen. Bernie Sanders, and former Secretary of State Hillary Clinton all criticized Obama’s TPP as a threat to American manufacturing jobs.
-In this year’s election cycle, President-elect Biden has not committed to a position on whether he would opt in or out.
+On the 2016 campaign trail, presidential candidates including Trump, Sen. Bernie Sanders (I-Vt.), and former secretary of state Hillary Clinton all criticized President Barack Obama’s TPP as a threat to American manufacturing jobs.
+In this year’s election cycle, President-elect Joe Biden has not committed to a position on whether he would opt in or out.
 Biden has said he would prioritize first strengthening American worker competitiveness and infrastructure before considering entering trade deals.

 India, Asia’s third-largest economy, also pulled out of RCEP last year amid fears that some domestic industries would be ravaged if it lowered tariffs on Chinese products.